-Sequoia-backed CurioPets is Pokémon Go meets Tamagotchi
+Sequoia-backed CurioPets is Pokémon GO meets Tamagotchi

 There are two worlds in the game.
 The first is the virtual one where your pet lives.
 Tucked inside a tree on a floating island, your pet relies on you to play with it, decorate its crib and dress it.

 The AR world is where your pet can collect Curios.
 To collect Curios, you enter AR mode, go to those culturally relevant spots and look for the Curios spheres.
-In order to keep your pet happy and healthy, you need to make sure its well-fed, has high affection levels and is gaining experience in the world.
+In order to keep your pet happy and healthy, you need to make sure it’s well-fed, has high affection levels and is gaining experience in the world.

 Apple wasn’t allowing developers to share a TestFlight for their AR apps late last week, so Kong instead sent me a video of the trailer.